cs-fullstack-fall-2018/html-set-tables1b-rgreen32/README.md

 Create a table for YouTube videos.
 Create 4 columns: the YouTube video, channel name, video name (with a link to the video), and the date it was uploaded.
 PUSH ONCE COMPLETE.

 ### Example 3
 Create a 3x3 image portfolio using the images in the ImagesForExample3 directory.
+PUSH ONCE COMPLETE.

+### Example 4
+Create a channel guide similar to Example 4.
+PUSH ONCE COMPLETE.